St Magnus Cathedral: Earl Rögnvald founds the cathedral

-Gunhild, sister of Magnus, had married Kol, and the king of Norway granted their son Rögnvald Kolsson the right to his uncle's earldom in 1129.
+Gunhild, sister of Magnus, had married Kol, and the king of Norway granted their son Rögnvald Kali Kolsson the right to his uncle's earldom in 1129.
 Earl Rögnvald eventually took a fleet to Orkney, but the islanders resisted and Earl Paul who had succeeded Håkon would not give up control without a fight.
 Then, Earl Rögnvald Kolsson was advised by his father Kol to promise the islanders to "build a stone minster at Kirkwall more magnificent than any in Orkney, that you'll have [it] dedicated to your uncle the holy Earl Magnus and provide it with all the funds it will need to flourish.
 In addition, his holy relics and the episcopal seat must be moved there [from Birsay]".
-Meanwhile, Rögnvald secretly had Paul kidnapped and shipped away, later to be murdered in Caithness.
+Meanwhile, Rögnvald had Paul kidnapped and shipped away, later to be murdered in Caithness.
 Rögnvald duly became Earl of Orkney.

 In 1135, Magnus was canonised, with 16 April becoming St Magnus' day.
-His remains were moved east to St Olaf's Kirk in the small settlement known as Kirkjuvágr, meaning "church bay", now Kirkwall.
+His remains were translated east to St Olaf's Kirk in the small settlement known as Kirkjuvágr, meaning "church bay", now Kirkwall.

 Work on the cathedral began in 1137, under the direction of Kol.
 When funds ran short, Kol advised Rögnvald to restore odal rights for cash payment.
 In 1158, while work was still under way, Rögnvald was killed by a Scottish chieftain.
 His bones were brought to the cathedral and he was canonised in 1192, though the records of his sainthood are missing.
 Rögnvald's bones were found and re-interred during work on the building in the 19th century.